-Garbage disposals can handle a multitude of food items, but there are a few things that shouldn't be placed into a disposal:
+Garbage disposals can handle a multitude of food items, but there are a few things that shouldn’t be placed into disposal:

 - Large bones.
 Small, soft bones may acceptable, but large, heavy bones will jam the blades or completely break your disposal.

 - Fruit pits.
-Much the same as large bones, fruit pits are too hard and heavy to be broken up by a residential garbage disposal.
+Much the same as large bones, fruit pits are too hard and heavy to be broken up by residential garbage disposal.